pabloinsente/sf_for_beh_ss/README.md

 git commit -m "First commit"
 ```

 Commit prepares the added files to be pushed to the remote repository.
-This is how we tell git: **"save this changes locally, I'll send them to GitHub later"**.
-The "-m" flag (shor for --message) attach a commentary to your commit.
+This is how we tell git: **"save these changes locally, I'll send them to GitHub later"**.
+The "-m" flag (short for --message) attach commentary to your commit.
 This is useful to record what changes you made to your code.

 #### 3.7 Creating a remote repository

-In order to push our files to our remote repository, we need to create one in the first place.
+To push our files to our remote repository, we need to create one in the first place.

 Go to [https://github.com/](https://github.com/) and create a new **empty repository** (don't add README or LICENSE).
 Then copy the remote repository URL.